Do I need a concrete slab for a Tuff Shed storage building?

 Will I need to get a permit for this building?

 This depends on the local building department regulations and what they have determined as the square foot limitations for on-site buildings within their jurisdiction.
 The customer is responsible for obtaining and paying for any required permits.
 Permit costs are determined by local building departments.
 Garages, Recreational Buildings and Cabin Shells almost always require a building permit.
 Smaller storage sheds and sheds installed on rural building sites are less likely to require permits.
 Permit regulations vary according to location, and the customer should consult with the local governing body in the area where the building is to be constructed.
 Additionally, there may be covenants in your neighborhood regarding acceptable building size, style, height, location, etc. that should be considered as well.
 For customers in Florida and Coastal Carolina, a permit processing fee of $250 will be automatically added to the base price of your building at the time of purchase.
-This permit processing fee covers the acquisition of the local building permit.
-This includes building permit, standard engineered drawings and a professional site evaluation.
-In some cases, additional permits/documentation may be required by your local municipality.
+This permit processing fee covers the acquisition of the local building permit, standard engineering drawings and a professional site evaluation.
+This does not cover the actual cost of the permit.
 In these cases, an additional fee corresponding to the cost of the additional permit(s) will be added to your order.

 What should I do before the delivery/installation?